I Outsourced Everything.Then I Lost Control.

 What shifted for me was doing the task myself first, writing down exactly how I do it, then handing it off with a clear standard.
 That meant I could actually manage the work and catch problems early.

-Our approach to automation follows the same logic: understand the process, then optimize it.
+Our automation work follows the same logic: understand the process, then optimize it.
+You can't delegate or automate your way out of something you've never understood, you just lose visibility into it.

-Pick one task you're currently outsourcing (or thinking about outsourcing) and do it yourself for one full cycle this week.
-Write down every step.
-That becomes your quality standard.
+Pick one task you're outsourcing or thinking about outsourcing and do it yourself for one full cycle this week, writing down every step.
+That document becomes your quality standard, and the thing that lets you actually manage the person you hand it to.